Connic

 Git Integration

 Connect a Git repository to your project.
-Pushing to configured branches automatically triggers deployments.
+Pushing to configured branches triggers deployments.

 • • Automatic on push